fmoQuant/pmpro-pay-by-bank-transfer/readme.txt

-=== Paid Memberships Pro: Pay by Check Add On ===
+=== Paid Memberships Pro: Pay by Bank Transfer Add On ===
-Contributors: strangerstudios, eighty20results
+Contributors: Farid Moussaoui
-Tags: pmpro, paid memberships pro, members, memberships, check, cheque, payments, offline Requires at least: 4
+Tags: pmpro, paid memberships pro, members, memberships, bank transfer, payments, offline Requires at least: 4
 Tested up to: 5.0.3
-Stable tag: .8
+Stable tag: .1

-A collection of customizations useful when allowing users to pay by check for Paid Memberships Pro levels.
+A collection of customizations useful when allowing users to pay by bank transfer for Paid Memberships Pro levels.

 == Description ==

-Adds a radio option to checkout to pay by credit card or PayPal now or pay by check.
+Adds a radio option to checkout to pay by credit card or PayPal now or pay by bank transfer.

-Users who choose to pay by check will have their order to "pending" status.
+Users who choose to pay by bank transfer will have their order to "pending" status.

 Users with a pending order will not have access based on their level.

-After you receive and cash the check, you can edit the order to change the status to "success", which will give the user access.
+After you receive the money, you can edit the order to change the status to "success", which will give the user access.

-An email is sent to the user RE the status change.
+An email is sent to the user about the status change.

 == Installation ==